Web Privacy based on Contextual Integrity: Measuring the Collapse of Online Contexts: The Collapse of Online Contexts on the Web

 We seek to reach a better understanding of how and by whom online contexts collapse on the Web.
 Notably, CI does not flag specific types of data for special protection without specifying relevant contextual factors.
 It disagrees with privacy approaches that circumscribe particular categories of information for restrictive or laxer treatment without consideration of contextual factors.
 Contextual factors are characterized by five parameters of an information flow: data subject, sender, and recipient (collectively referred to as the actors), information type (or attribute), and transmission principles (the conditions that constrain data flow from senders to recipients).

-We use CI's contextual factors to map and label the information flows we wish to assess, as detailed in figure 1.
-To measure multiple contexts collapse we inspect information flows in which: (1) the sender of the information is the user’s browser; (2) the recipient of the information is tracker A in context Y; (3) the information type is the assigned user ID by tracker A in context X; (4) the transmission principle is notice \& consent; and (5) the data subject is the individual who interacts with the website through the browser.
+We use CI's contextual factors to map and label the information flows we wish to assess, as detailed in Figure 1.
+In that figure, the interaction of the user with the first context is on the left, followed by the interaction of the user with another context on the right.
+Specifically, to measure multiple contexts collapse we inspect information flows in which: (1) the sender of the information is the user’s browser; (2) the recipient of the information is tracker A in \textbf{context Y}; (3) the information type is the assigned user ID by tracker A in \textbf{context X}; (4) the transmission principle is notice \& consent; and (5) the data subject is the individual who interacts with the website through the browser.

-To measure within-context, or single context collapse we inspect information flows in which: (1) the sender of the information is the user’s browser; (2) the recipient of the information is tracker A in Website 2 within context X; (3) the information type is the assigned user ID by tracker A in Website 1 within context X; (4) the transmission principle is notice \& consent; and (5) the data subject is the individual who interacts with the website through the browser.
+To measure within-context collapse we inspect information flows in which: (1) the sender of the information is the user’s browser; (2) the recipient of the information is tracker A in \textbf{Website 2} within context X; (3) the information type is the assigned user ID by tracker A in \textbf{Website 1} within context X; (4) the transmission principle is notice \& consent; and (5) the data subject is the individual who interacts with the website through the browser.

 We argue that these information flows represent a collapse of online contexts within or across Web Contexts.
 These flows provide the opportunity for tracker A to conflate contexts Y \& X, or for tracker A to conflate context X. To make this more concrete, we do not want our interactions with healthcare websites to be coupled with our interactions with LGBTQ or ecommerce websites for example, by actors who cannot support our health condition and for purposes that are beyond medical advice.